dlaliberte/standards-notes/font-features-explainer.md

 Why do we care?
 ---

-The short answer is:
+The short answer is to address these goals:

 1. We want to avoid extraneous requests for potentially large font resources that are unlikely to be used.
 2. We want to avoid delay in rendering due to waiting on asynchronous requests for font resources.
 3. We want to avoid significant layout changes once font resources have been loaded.
-4. Other reasons?
+4. Other goals?

 More details on why these concerns are relevant: